Fredpeperoni/Fredpeperoni/README.md

 - 👋 Hi, I’m @Fredpeperoni
-- 👀 I’m interested in Data Science and Machine Learning and its applications in chemistry
+- 👀 I’m interested in Data Science and Machine Learning and its applications in Chemistry
 - 🌱 I’m currently learning SQL